Why is this important?

 Same-sex female couples and the mother’s partner’s name

-However if the child’s mother and her female partner are not civil partners and the female partner’s name was not originally entered on the register but the mother conceived the child by donor insemination or fertility treatment on or after 6 April 2009, and the mother’s partner is the child’s legal parent, the mother and her female partner can re-register the birth to include the female partner’s name.
-This will mean that the partner gains parental responsibilities and rights towards the child.
+However if the child’s mother and her female partner are not civil partners or married and the female partner’s name was not originally entered on the register but the mother conceived the child by donor insemination or fertility treatment on or after 6 April 2009, and the mother’s partner is the child’s legal parent, the mother and her female partner can re-register the birth to include the female partner’s name.
+This will mean that the partner gains full parental responsibilities and rights towards the child.

 Correcting mistakes on a birth certificate